pratibha2001/Social-Networking-Webisite/README.md

 # Social-Networking-Website
-Built a project with MERN stack, This is social media platform where you can share posts, react to posts, follow users, and chat with users in real time

-# Social Media Complete Mern project

 A MERN stack based project on social media application.
 It is completely working project.
 Its' completely responsive application.
 MongoDB Express React Redux NodeJs are user in this projec